Uyghurs – The Other Tibet

 The Uyghurs are the other Tibetans that you never hear about.
-Uyghurs are an ethnic minority that live in the northwest province of China known as East Turkistan, which is referred to by China as Xinjiang Uyghur Autonomous Region.
-The literary meaning of Xinjiang is “new dominion” or “new territory.”
+Uyghurs are an ethnic minority that live in the northwest province of China known as East Turkistan, which is referred to by China as Xinjiang Uyghur Autonomous Region, meaning of Xinjiang is “new dominion” or “new territory.”
 Its people are not Chinese; they are Turkic people of Central Asia.
 Uyghurs practice a moderate form of Islam and share a similar ancestry to the people of Turkey.
 After living autonomously in Central Asia, the Uyghurs lost their homeland to China with the help of Stalin’s Soviet Union in 1949.
 China has taken full-control of East Turkistan’s oil and other natural resources.
 Since then, China has systematically oppressed the Uyghurs through deliberate displacement, mass Han Chinese migration, prohibition on exercise of religious beliefs, suppression of cultural rights, denial of economic opportunity, mass arrest, torture, and public execution.
 Uyghurs have protested Chinese colonialism and denial of basic human rights.
 Uyghur resistance has been met with a swift and violent response by China.
 Since 9/11, the heavy-handed state repression of all activities associated by the Chinese government with “Separatism” has created a dire human rights environment for the Uyghurs.
 Beijing has for more than a decade claimed to be confronted with “religious extremist forces” and “violent terrorists” in East Turkistan, a vast region one-sixth of China’s land area.